colton-gabertan/colton-gabertan.github.io/_posts/2023-08-26-Google-Summer-of-Code-2023.md

 # Challenges

 The Ghidra feature extractor was only made possible by another Mandiant FLARE team project, [Ghidrathon](https://github.com/mandiant/Ghidrathon).
 Ghidra natively supports Jython, a Java-Python integration that is only compatible with Python 2.
 This rendered Python 3 modules and projects, such as capa, incompatible with the native scripting interface.
-Additionally, Ghidrathon had not been used to this extent, so a large portion of development went towards uncovering potential issues that may arise in similar projects.
+Additionally, Ghidrathon had not been used to this extent, so a large portion of development went towards uncovering and fixing potential issues that may arise in similar projects.

-### Found Ghidrathon Issues -
+### Found Ghidrathon Issues

-**Data Type Conversion:**
+**Data Type Conversion**

 The first problem encountered was identifying data type conversions to be handled as we passed these constructs to be processed by either the Java side or the Python 3 side.
 The most prominent example was byte extraction.
 Bytes returned by calls to the Ghidra API would be returned as `singed ints`, versus a compatible Python 3 `bytes` type.

 This required us to handle the conversion in Python 3 before passing this data to the appropriate routines and functions.
 The first step was to convert the `signed ints` to `unsigned ints`.
 Fortunately, all this required was a bitwise `& 0xFF` for each `int`.
 From there, we needed to cast it to the Python 3 `bytes` type.
 The original implementation took advantage of the builtin `to_bytes()` function; however, our performance testing revealed that this was incredibly inefficient.

-To remediate the performance issue, we took advantage of Python 3 list comprehensions as well as the builtin `byte()` casting.
+To remediate the performance issue, we took advantage of Python 3 list comprehensions as well as the builtin `bytes()` casting.
 This improved the speed of our conversions approximately 100x.
 The pull request addressing this issue may be found [here](https://github.com/mandiant/capa/pull/1761).

-**CPython Module Accessibility:**
+**CPython Module Accessibility**

-Ghidrathon implants CPython interpreters into the Java Virtual Machine (JVM) in order to allow Python 3 scripts to be injected into the JVM.
-Originally, this caused issues as re-importing a Python module would cause crashes, due to modules not supporting multiple instances of an interpreter within the same process.
+Ghidrathon embeds CPython interpreters into the Java Virtual Machine (JVM) in order to allow Python 3 code to be executed in the JVM.
+Originally, this caused issues as re-importing certain Python modules caused crashes, due to these modules not supporting multiple instances of an interpreter within the same process.
 Because we run everything from a single Java process for Ghidra feature extraction, this required an entire re-architecting of Ghidrathon.

 To remedy this issue, Ghidrathon implemented shared interpreters in [Ghidrathon v2.2.0](https://github.com/mandiant/Ghidrathon/releases/tag/v2.2.0) to allow accessibility of each module to each shared interpreter.

-**Maintaining the Ghidra State of Objects for each CPython Shared Interpreter:**
+**Maintaining Unique Ghidra Script State Variables for each CPython Shared Interpreter**

-After implementing shared interpreters, this also meant that the context of each object exposed to the interpreters remained the same for each one.
-This resulted in sequential runs of the Ghidra feature extractor to be using the wrong state of an object, therefore producing incorrect results.
+After implementing shared interpreters, the Ghidra Script state variables that Ghidrathon added to the builtins scope for each interpreter no longer remained unique.
+This resulted in sequential runs of the Ghidra feature extractor using the wrong state of these objects, therefore producing incorrect results.
 Ghidrathon does the crucial job of exposing necessary objects that relate to each Ghidra database.
 Namely, the Ghidra feature extractor heavily makes use of `currentProgram` and `monitor` to access data needed for capa processing.

 These objects were originally accessible as normal Python 3 objects, for example, `currentProgram.getFunctionManager()`.
-However, to maintain the proper state, these exposed objects were added to the `builtins` scope, changing the way we interact with them.
-Now, the same line as above would need to be treated as a call to a module, i.e. `currentProgram().getFunctionManager()`.
+However, to maintain the proper state, accessing these objects was changed from direct access to a function call.
+With these changes, the same line as above is written as `currentProgram().getFunctionManager()`.

-These changes were addressed in the release of [Ghidrathon v3.0.0](https://github.com/mandiant/Ghidrathon/releases/tag/v3.0.0).
+These changes were added in the release of [Ghidrathon v3.0.0](https://github.com/mandiant/Ghidrathon/releases/tag/v3.0.0).

-### Conclusion -
+### Conclusion

-As Ghidrathon had been a relatively new and untested project, the capa: Ghidra Integration served as a great stepping stone to improving the feasibility of having it support others.
-This contributes greatly to the industry by allowing most existing Python 3 binary analysis tooling access to the feature-rich Ghidra Framework.
+As Ghidrathon had been a relatively new and untested project, my project served as a great stepping stone to improving Ghidrathon's ability to support others.
+This contributes greatly to the industry by allowing most existing Python 3 binary analysis tooling access to the feature-rich Ghidra scripting framework.

 # Acknowledgement: